 - A COI Student Monitor will be appointed by the Conflict of Interest Committee.
 Monitors should be disinterested parties relative to the faculty member’s outside interest and preferably a faculty member at or above the rank of the faculty member with the conflict of interest.
-A director of graduate studies in the faculty member’s unit or an associate dean are likely appointees.
+A director of graduate school in the faculty member’s unit or an associate dean are likely appointees.

 - COI Student Monitors will have access to the faculty COI Management Plan that includes recommendations for student monitoring as well as information regarding the role of the student in the company.

 - The COI Student Monitor will meet with assigned student upon student request, and must meet, at minimum, annually and upload the COI Student Monitor Report to the COI office.
 These reports will be reviewed by the COI Committee to ensure the student’s education/academic interest is upheld as “primary.”

 - “Primary” indicates the student is making the expected progress on their degree, without being unduly compromised or biased by their industry affiliation/responsibilities, and can openly discuss and publish their work without retribution or unnecessary delay.